perrycate/tldr/posts/peak.md

 template: tldr
 ---

-In this book Anders Ericsson (the "Expert" expert) explains just how amazingly adaptable our brains are, and how we can best leverage that fact.
+In this book Anders Ericsson ("the Expert expert") explains just how amazingly adaptable our brains are, and how we can best leverage that fact.

 **TL;DR** - Stay out of your comfort zone, follow an established regimen (if